rishikesh-suvarna/zyppd/README.md

 ### Creating Short Links

-1. Sign in with your GitHub or Google account
+1. Sign in with your Google account
 2. Go to the Dashboard
 3. Click "Create New Link"
 4. Enter your URL and optional settings: